WOMBATS GALLERY OF HIKING FRIENDS

 Paul "Borstal" Ellis

 There's not much about me I can tell you, as you've probably read my profile at Barney's Den.
 However, the nickname 'Borstal' was given to me by Craig & Gary during a 1986 walk in the Blue Mountains near Sydney (See photo "Borstal Boy Goes Bush" on main page) With the crewcut, stomach, knife and boots, they reckoned I looked like an escapee from a Borstal - which was a prison in England for juvenile delinquents - the nickname stuck for many years.
-The photo above was taken during a one-day walk at Abrahams Bosom near Jervis Bay NSW - and features Gossangs Tunnel, a long thin cave that runs through the main cliffline.
+The photo above was taken at the summit of Mt St Gwinear during the 2019 AAWT hike in Victoria.

 Gary "Squeak" Williams

 Gary Williams is co-founder of the Wombats.
 Together he and I formed the club in 1979 as a base to follow our shared interests.
 Eventually this was reduced to just bushwalking.
 Gary got his nickname due to a throat complaint that gave his vocal chords a permanent high pitched quality and the poor devil has been the butt of all our jokes over the years, but to his credit, he takes it all very well and gives plenty back.
-The photo above was taken during the 1999 Budawangs trek and shows Gary ascending the conglomerate slope from the Canowie Plains onto Corang Plateau.
+The photo above was taken during the 2012 weekend at Mittagong and shows him standing outside the historical Coke Tunnel on the side of Mount Alexandra.

 Craig "Pete Bogg" Rayner

-Craig Rayner is our bushwalking "Guru".
-He does not spend so much time in the outdoor these days due to work and music commitments, but many years ago he was responsible for getting the Wombats away from the car camping scene and into serious wilderness bushwalking.
+Craig Rayner is my bushwalking "Mentor".
+Many years ago he was responsible for getting the Wombats away from the car camping scene and into serious wilderness bushwalking.
 If there is an easy and a hard way to do something during a bushwalk, Craig would always take the latter option, with his usual cry of "Makes it more fun".
 Craig got his nickname after a cartoon we placed in our newsletter that featured him in a not too complimentary situation.
 Pete Bogg comes from the term "Peat Bog".
-This picture was taken of Craig during a walk in Boderee National Park on the shores of Jervis Bay NSW.
+Craig has recently got back into bushwalking after many years away.
+This picture was taken of Craig during a walk to Big Hole and Marble Arch in the Deua in 2016.

 Dave "Turtle" Aldridge